FIWARE/tutorials.Step-by-Step/docs/iot-agent-json.md

 For example for a real-life **Motion Sensor** to send a count measurement the following interactions would occur:

 1. A **Motion Sensor** makes a measurement and passes the result to the **IoT Agent**
-2. The **IoT Agent** receives this Northbound request, converts the result from UltraLight syntax and passes the result of the interaction into the context by making an NGSI request to the **Context Broker**.
+2. The **IoT Agent** receives this Northbound request, converts the result from JSON syntax and passes the result of the interaction into the context by making an NGSI request to the **Context Broker**.
 3. The **Context Broker** receives this Northbound request and updates the context with the result of the measurement.

 ![](https://fiware.github.io/tutorials.IoT-Agent/img/measurement-swimlane.png)